How to Measure AI ROI: A KPI Framework for Mid-Market Leaders

 Block B — Team questions

-What production AI systems have they shipped — not demos, not pilots?
-Real data, real volume, real consequences — ask what happened three months after launch.
+What production AI systems have they shipped, beyond demos and pilots?
+Ask for systems running on real data at real volume with real consequences, and ask what happened three months after launch.

 How do they handle data before it reaches the model?
-Normalization, validation layers, edge cases.
+Normalization, validation layers, and how edge cases are handled.
 The HealthTech 82% case was pipeline, not model.

 How do they evaluate output quality after deployment?
-Tracing, monitoring, regression handling.
+Tracing, monitoring, and a documented process for regression handling.
 "We monitor it" is not an answer.

 What happens when the model is uncertain?
-Below the confidence boundary, escalate — don't guess.
-Answers reveal whether failure modes are designed for or discovered by customers.
+The acceptable answer involves an explicit confidence boundary with escalation below it; vague answers reveal whether failure modes were designed for in advance or are being discovered live by customers.

 Red flags: Pitch leads with technical metrics; no question about your process before the solution; RAG as the only architecture without a data audit; no prototype gate in the contract; cannot justify architecture for your task; prototype and production on the same timeline in one plan.